Dental Implant Care 101: What Patients Need to Know

 Why Dental Implant Care Is Different

-A row of blue question marks and a yellow question mark on a blue background.
+Blue background with a row of blue question marks and one large yellow question mark on the right

 Unlike natural teeth, dental implants are not susceptible to decay.
 However, they are anchored in the jawbone and surrounded by soft tissue—areas that can become infected or inflamed without proper care.
 This makes implant hygiene critical.